The 2025 contest is now closed to submissions. Winners will be announced in February 2026.

 Higher order concerns

-- The paper’s central thesis, focus, hypothesis, or observation is perceptive, incisive, and richly developed.
+• The paper’s central thesis, focus, hypothesis, or observation is interesting, accessible to an interdisciplinary reader, and richly developed.

-- A deep, nuanced understanding of the subject matter is evident throughout the paper.
+• A deep and nuanced understanding of the subject matter is evident throughout the paper.

 Lower order concerns